mkv25-games/LD30/design/tasklist.md

 + Create beginners guide / tutorial
 + Create new animation that highlights space map, and zooms down to planet
 + Animate to show zoom down to planets, and zoom up to space
++ Consider new design for base icons where they fill the outside edge of a hex, and are drawn underneath units
 - Full combat report
 - Upload combat report to web server for review
 - Add portal symbol to end of portal line links